bitshifter/glam-rs/README.md

 for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+## Support
+If you are interested in contributing or have a request or suggestion [create an issue] on github.

 [Build Status]: https://travis-ci.org/bitshifter/glam-rs.svg?branch=master
 [travis-ci]: https://travis-ci.org/bitshifter/glam-rs
 [Coverage Status]: https://coveralls.io/repos/github/bitshifter/glam-rs/badge.svg?branch=master